Armandoh4/filmlabproductions/README.md

 I also like to include an image of the fonts chosen as a reference.

 [Google Fonts](https://fonts.google.com/) is a popular choice for importing fonts to use in your project, as it doesn't require you to download the fonts to use them.

-### General features on each page

-If there is a feature that appears on all pages of your site, include it here.
-Examples of what to include would the the navigation, a footer and a favicon.

 I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.